Logiqx/gps-details/docs/devices/motion/rate/windfoiling/README.md

 The windfoiling tests are intended to provide insight into the capture of changes to acceleration and deceleration (aka jerk), due to pumping and other factors.
 The test session was on a day with very light winds, so there was a lot of pumping required to get up onto the foil.

-The purpose of this particular test was to determine if there is any difference in behavior between motions logging at 1 / 5 / 10 Hz.
-It is clear from the data that there are insights to be gleaned from the 5 Hz and 10 Hz data, not relating to board speed per-se but including things like arm motion.
+The purpose of this particular test was to identify any differences in behavior between motions logging at 1 / 5 / 10 Hz.
+It is clear from the data that there are insights to be gleaned from the 5 Hz and 10 Hz data, not relating to board speed per-se but including factors such as arm motion.

 #### Warm Up

-Prior to testing the motions were not given a full 15 minute warm up, but probably just about enough time to acquire the ephemerides which take between 12 and 12.5 minutes to be received in full.
+Prior to testing the motions were not given the usual 15 minute warm up, but probably just about enough time to acquire the ephemerides which take between 12 and 12.5 minutes to be received in full.